 In 1995, AYS opened the Professional Development Center.
-This provided AYS staff and others who work with children and youth the opportunity to attend training and workshops designed for their profession.
+This provided AYS staff and other youth care specialists the opportunity to attend training and workshops designed for their profession.
 To learn more, please view our 2015-2016 Annual Report.